Juizes-MTG-Portugal/Juizes-MTG-Portugal.github.io/docs/_posts/2023-11-20-multiplayer-addendum-magic-tournament-rules.markdown

 **Policy Additions**

-For Multiplayer tournaments, in a configuration of four (4) players per Pod, it is recommended to use the following number of rounds:
+For Multiplayer Tournaments, in a configuration of four (4) players per Pod, it is recommended to use the following number of rounds:

 | Players | Swiss Rounds                                                     | Playoff |
 | ------- | ---------------------------------------------------------------- | ------- |